Jinkii/FoldersWatcher/README.md

 Windows Service Console App to monitor crud operations in one or multiple directories in Windows.

 # How to use
+- Publish the application
-Start the application directly from the .exe file named FoldersWatcher.exe or install it as a Windows Service by going to CMD (Command Prompt) as Administrator, type in "cd {foldername}" then "FoldersWatcher.exe install start"   --> to uninstall type in the same directory the command "FoldersWatcher.exe uninstall stop"
+- Start the application directly from the .exe file named FoldersWatcher.exe (inside the Debug folder) or install it as a Windows Service by going to CMD (Command Prompt) as Administrator, type in "cd {foldername}" then "FoldersWatcher.exe install start"   --> to uninstall type in the same directory the command "FoldersWatcher.exe uninstall stop"

 # Change folders to watch
 Open the file App.config and add a new key with the folder path as value, the program will create a thread automatically and monitor that folder too, you can have as many threads as your system allows.